 What Are BNC Connectors?

 BNC connectors (Bayonet Neill‑Concelman) are RF connectors renowned for their fast, reliable bayonet‑style coupling and consistent 50 Ω impedance.
 A clear bnc cable definition highlights their evolution from military‑grade origins to widespread use in broadcasting systems, telecommunications networks, professional test and measurement equipment, CCTV installations and aerospace applications.
-As an integrated industrial and trading partner serving B‑end clients, we provide precision‑manufactured types of BNC cables and assemblies engineered for durability, signal integrity and seamless integration into complex RF infrastructures:
+As an integrated industrial and trading partner serving B‑end clients, we provide precision‑manufactured types of BNC cables and assemblies engineered for durability, signal integrity and seamless integration into complex RF infrastructures.
+It’s widely used for:

 - Radio and television equipment